AlephAlpha/Nekomata/doc/Builtins.md

 ### `shortest` (`ş`, `1 -> 1`)

-Get the shortest one in a list of lists or strings.
+Get the shortest one in a list of lists.

 If there are multiple shortest ones, return any of them non-deterministically.